Relational Database

 configuration property to the desired version (e.g. 1.0

-See this issue for more information.
+).See this issue for more information.Authentication

-Starting from version 1.40.0
+Starting from version1.40.0

 , Flipt offers two authentication methods: